Check your documents before going to the DFA to get a Philippine Passport

 I didn’t know that there’s an expiration date with government documents.
 I don’t get the logic why they need the latest copy.
 The information in it is still the same even if I get a new one, right? hmmmm….

 But, I can’t do anything but just to follow.
-I suppose this is how our government earn, in the expense of it’s people.

 On the other hand, Ren’s NSO birth certificate problem is that the “Place of Birth” area is empty.